Sharp weighted Strichartz estimates and critical inhomogeneous Hartree equations: Well-posedness

-We have to obtain \eqref{nonH2} under conditions on $q,r$ and $\gamma$ for which \eqref{nonH} holds.
-To handle the term $|\nabla|^{-s}$ here, we make use of the following lemma which is a weighted version of the Sobolev embedding. \begin{lem}[\cite{SW}] Let $n\ge 1$ and $0<s<n$.
-If
+\begin{proof}[Proof of \eqref{nonH2}] We have to obtain \eqref{nonH2} under conditions on $q,r$ and $\gamma$ for which \eqref{nonH} holds.
+To handle the term $|\nabla|^{-s}$ here, we make use of the weighted version of the Sobolev embedding, Lemma \ref{le3}.
+Indeed, applying the lemma with